 If you have an old tablet lying around, you can use it as a photo frame.
 It's incredibly easy to set it up: all you have to do is load Google Photos on it if it doesn't already have the service pre-installed, choose an album, and have a slideshow running.

 An old tablet is also ideal for reading comics, and there are lots of great services for the same.
 I would suggest going with ComiXology; the service has a nice interface and it makes it easy to search for your favorite comics.
-Incidentally, ComiXology is currently offering a 60-day trial to ComiXology Unlimited, its unlimited reading service that gives you access to tens of thousands of comics.
+ComiXology offers a 30-day trial to ComiXology Unlimited, its unlimited reading service that gives you access to tens of thousands of comics.

 This is just the start